-EVE Online War Stories is a retrospective historical wiki of the history of EVE Online’s major wars during 2010-2016 through the perspective of a Gallente battleship pilot, Vik Reddy, as he entered nullsec for the first time.
+EVE Online War Stories is a retrospective historical narrative of the history of EVE Online’s major wars during 2010-2016 through the perspective of a Gallente battleship pilot, Vik Reddy, as he entered nullsec for the first time.
 It focuses on the key battles, propaganda, and the evolution of PvP tactics over the years with respect to the time periods in which they took place.

 - 1 Foreword